 You can purchase additional revisions as well if needed, but this is very rarely necessary if you get the initial specs right.

-If you get a great initial design that you still want to try to improve even further, make sure to ask the designer to keep that version of the design, in case that you want to end up using it after all.
+If you get a great initial design that you still want to try to improve even further, make sure to ask the designer to keep that version of the design, in case you want to end up using it after all.

 What if my designer sends me an awful image?